 The Act defines a beverage manufacturer as any person who bottles, cans, or otherwise fills beverage containers, or imports filled beverage containers into California, for sale to distributors or dealers.
 (PRC14506).
-Notwithstanding Section 14506, the beverage manufacturer shall be deemed to be the person or entity named on the certificate of compliance issued pursuant to Section 23671 of the Business and Professions Code.
-(PRC 14575 2(A))
+Beverage manufacturer also includes the person or entity named on the Certificate of Compliance or Direct Shipper Permit issued by the Department of Alcoholic Beverage Control pursuant to Sections 23661.3 and 23671 of the Business and Professions Code (PRC 14575 2(A)).

 How much are the processing fees for beverage manufacturers?

 Processing fees (PF) vary depending upon the beverage container material type and the year in which you are reporting.
 For the most current rates, refer to the Historical Reporting Rates.